bitkarrot/free-lnaddress-lnbits/extensions/lnaddy/README.md

 - All LN addresses are free.
 - Users can add, delete or modify their LN Address.
 - LNaddress must be unique name per wallet that follows naming specification
-- Randomized LN address also unique and follows naming specification

 ## Create a static QR code people can use to pay over Lightning Network